 Jerusalem Gift Shop

-If you Like this Article – please Visit our Jerusalem Gift Shop: an online Christian gifts store, Operate from the Heart Of Jerusalem Holy Land, we Can offer You an anointing oil direct from Jerusalem, also messianic Jewelry, hand made from the Holy Land, we are the connection between you as Christian or messianic and holy land and Jesus christChronology
+If you Like this Article – please Visit our Jerusalem Gift Shop: an online Christian gifts store, Operate from the Heart Of Jerusalem Holy Land, we Can offer You an anointing oil direct from Jerusalem, also Messianic Jewelry, hand made from the Holy Land, we are the connection between you as Christian or Messianic and holy land and Jesus ChristChronology

 All Bible books and stories pay much attention to the aspect of chronology.
 This means placing events and developments in their proper order in time and letting people know in what year or even on what date they took place.

 God has provided all Bible books and stories with very clear indications of time.
 These make it easy to determine exactly when certain events and developments took place.
 God has not done that for nothing.
 People who just read one Bible story after another without paying attention to the time-order of the events will soon lose the thread of the story and realize that they have lost their way amidst all the hundreds of characters and events.
-They will not realize that there is an uninterrupted chain of causes and effects that connects all the stories with each other.
+They will not realize that there is an uninterrupted chain of causes and effects that connect all the stories with each other.

 The Bible is not a reflective or contemplative work on moral or ethical questions as you find them in many non-Christian religions.
 It is extremely concrete and thoroughly linked to our daily life.
 Events and developments take place in time and precede and follow each other.
-The Bible tells us how God acts in the history of mankind and ultimately totally controls this history in order to achieve His end.
+The Bible tells us how God acts in the history of mankind and ultimately totally controls this history to achieve His end.
 This is a paradise earth inhabited by totally happy people who will live on their earth forever and who have voluntarily submitted themselves to His authority.

 To be able to put events in their chronological order, you need a point somewhere in the stream of time from which you can start to count backward or forwards.
 A good example is our present era that uses the year when Christ was born as its starting point.
 When we speak of the year 1793, we refer to the year when Christ’s birth was one thousand seven hundred and ninety-three years earlier.